Snow camp FAQs

 Tell them

-(and volunteers with Yosemite National Park Preventative Search and Rescue for the five years it was first fully funded in Yosemite).
-They are both fully vaccinated for COVID (2 shots of Moderna plus three boosters).
+and were volunteers with Yosemite National Park Preventative Search and Rescue for the five years it was first fully funded in Yosemite.

 There are security people at the various hotel complexes.